kordless/EvolveMCP/README.md

 ## ⚠️ Security Warning

 **IMPORTANT:** EvolveMCP allows Claude to create and execute Python code on your local machine.
-Before using this software, please understand the following security implications:
+Before using this software, please understand the following security implications in the Security Implications section.

-1. **Code Execution Risk**: Any code that runs on your computer has access to your system at the same permission level as the user running it.
-This includes your files, network, and potentially sensitive information.

-2. **Review Generated Code**: While Evolve (and Claude) aim to create safe and useful tools, you should review any code that it generates before allowing it to run, especially if you're using it in a professional or sensitive environment.

-3. **No Warranty**: This software is provided "as is" without warranty of any kind.
-The creators are not responsible for any damages or security incidents resulting from its use.

-4. **Recommended Precautions**:
-   - Run EvolveMCP in a dedicated user account with limited permissions
-   - Backup important data before using new tools
-   - Consider using a virtual machine or container for additional isolation (we'll be working on making this easier soon)
-   - Keep your operating system and security software up to date

-5. **For Developers**: If you're extending EvolveMCP, follow secure coding practices and avoid giving tools unnecessary system access.

-By installing and using EvolveMCP, you acknowledge these risks and take responsibility for the code executed on your system.

 ## Prerequisites